What’s New and Now in Premiere Pro CC

 Enhancements for working with motion graphics

 Powerful new VR transitions in Premiere Pro extend the editing toolkit for immersive content.
-VR Transitions help influence the viewer’s gaze and include VR Iris Wipes — with position and feathering controls, VR Mobius Zoom — which conveys a sense of movement from one setting to another, and VR Spherical Blur — which spins the viewer fluidly to the next scene.
-With VR Gradient Wipe, you can customize the transition using your own equirectangular images or videos, which can be anything from a simple gradient to a complex logo design.
-Use stylistic transitions, like VR Random Blocks for customizable block dissolves.
+VR Transitions help influence the viewers gaze and include VR Iris Wipes, with position and feathering controls, VR Mobius Zoom, which conveys a sense of movement from one setting to another, and VR Spherical Blur, which spin the viewer fluidly to the next scene.
+With VR Gradient Wipe, you can customise the transition using your own equirectangular images or videos, which can be anything from a simple gradient to a complex logo design.
+Use stylistic transitions, like VR Random Blocks for customisable block dissolves.
 Play with light using VR Light Rays, VR Light Leaks, and VR Chroma Leaks transitions to apply subtle touches or dramatic effects to immersive content.

-DIVE In and learn how to use new Immersive effects and transitions: https://helpx.adobe.com/premiere-pro/how-to/edit-360-vr-video.html
+DIVE In and learn how to use new Immersive effects and transitions: here

 Improvements for Publishing to Social